-When attempting to steal or beg for salmon, she will sometimes stand on her hind legs below the lip while reaching up to grab or catch partially eaten salmon washing towards her. #505 will also lie flat on her stomach and coyly reach out with her front paws in an attempt to steal fish.
-She has not been identified in the fall.
+When attempting to steal or beg salmon, she will sometimes stand on her hind legs below the lip, while reaching up to grab or catch partially eaten salmon washing towards her. #505 will also lie flat on her stomach and coyly reach out with her front paws in an attempt to steal fish.
+She was not identified in the fall.